Spanish River Park

 No pets will be allowed in the Park or on the beach other than the times designated for the Dog Beach.

 Access to the Beach and Atlantic Ocean is available from Spanish River Park.
-Lifeguards are on duty year-round from 9 a.m. - 5 P.m.
+Lifeguards on duty from 9am to 5pm (EST) and 9am to 6:30pm (EDT) year round.
 Swimming in the lagoon and Intracoastal Waterway is prohibited.

 Fishing in the Intracoastal Waterway is one of the favorite pastimes of many park visitors.
 A fishing license is required for saltwater fishing from the shoreline.
 (More on fishing license requirement here).
 Surf fishing in designated swimming areas during normal swimming hours (9 a.m. to 5 p.m.) is prohibited.